baratgabor/Unity3D-SoundManager/README.md

   - You can define how many simultaneous sounds you want to support at startup.
 When you invoke `PlaySound()`, the `SoundManager` automatically reserves an `AudioSource` from the pool to play the requested sound, waits for the playback to finish, and puts the `AudioSource` back to the pool.
 No polling involved whatsoever.
 Coroutine-based operation.
 No wasteful use of collections; it uses a simple `Stack` the way it's supposed to be used.
 If it runs out of available `AudioSource`s, it can grow the pool on-demand (if you enable this feature).

 - ### Support for 3D positioned sound playback
   - My current game is 2D, so I have no use for this, but I wanted to add this little extra before sharing it.
-Basically, you can simply use an overload of the `PlaySound()` method that accepts a `Vector3` position defining where to play the sound.
+Basically, you can simply use the `PlaySoundPositioned()` method that accepts a `Vector3` position defining where to play the sound.
 So, for example:

-    `SoundManager.Instance.PlaySound(GameSound.Death, transform.position)`
+    `SoundManager.Instance.PlaySoundPositioned(GameSound.Death, transform.position)`

    - When the playback is complete, the `AudioSource` will be instantly put back to its original position.
 There is no expensive reparenting involved; the `SoundManager` simply creates a `GameObject` for each `AudioSource` in the pool at startup, so it can later position them anywhere.

 - ### NEW: Support for Transform tracking sound playback
   - After some pondering I decided to add this too.
 This means being able to use the `SoundManager` in cases when you need a moving `AudioSource` (for a moving `GameObject`).
-There are two new methods available which take a `Transform`, and they follow the position of this transform for the entire duration of the playback (and then jump back to origin).
+I added two new overloads of the `PlaySoundPositioned()` method which take a `Transform`, and they follow the position of this transform for the entire duration of the playback (and then jump back to origin).
 Invoking these methods are similarly simple, for example:

-    `SoundManager.Instance.PlaySoundFollow(GameSound.RocketLaunch, transform)`
+    `SoundManager.Instance.PlaySoundPositioned(GameSound.RocketLaunch, transform)`

-  - This new tracking feature internally uses polling via calling `AudioSource.isPlaying`, instead of fixed time waiting (plus obviously it's updating a `Transform`), so it's a bit more expensive, but probably not noticeable in most cases.

 - ### Overriding preset pitch and volume
-  - There is an overload of the `PlaySound()` method accepting two floats which serve as multipliers to pitch and volume.
+  - There is an overload of the `PlaySound()` and `PlaySoundPositioned()` methods that accept two floats which serve as multipliers to pitch and volume.
 So if you find yourself wanting to play a faster/slower or louder/quieter sound than normal, or play it reverse by using a negative pitch, you can.
 These multipliers are applied on top of the already randomized pitch and volume, so the sound variation is kept intact.

 - ### Callback when playback is finished
-  - All overloads of the `PlaySound()` method accept an optional `callback` parameter, in case you want to be notified when the playback finishes.
+  - All versions of the `PlaySound()` and `PlaySoundPositioned()` methods accept an optional `callback` parameter, in case you want to be notified when the playback finishes.
   - Additionally, all methods return the `AudioSource` playing your requested sound, so you can monitor it yourself if you want.
 But don't mess with the playback settings on the returned `AudioSource`, because then the `SoundManager` won't be able to predict the end time of the playback (to release the `AudioSource` to the pool).
 (It does have built-in safety mechanism for additional waiting, though.)
   - If the playback fails for whatever reason, the return value is `null`, so you can actually check if playback was successful.